otoco-io/OtoGo-SmartContracts/README.md

 # OtoGo - Launch Pools

 This project consists on a Factory Contract that deploys customized Launch pools with different attributes.
-Each Launch pool is controlled by its Sponsor, who is responsible to set its attributes and take decisions during pool lifetime.
+Each Launch pool is controlled by its Sponsor, who is responsible for setting its attributes and take decisions during pool lifetime.

 ## Specifications